 Z Codes Reimbursement

 Z codes reimbursement is a popular topic.
 Are Z codes billable or reimbursable?
 What are the social determinants of health Z-codes?
+Learn about Z codes and a recent CMS proposal that encourages clinical and social care coordination to support underserved and vulnerable populations.

 Collecting social determinants of health (SDOH) data that includes z codes may be a priority to reduce beneficiary costs if you are a payer, hospital system, clinically integrated network, physician’s office, or other healthcare organization working under CMS guidelines.
+A recent CMS proposed rule invites community-based organizations (CBOs) to join in these efforts

 Understanding what happens between community-based organizations, payers, and health systems is critical to bridge SDOH gaps.
 Creating healthier populations means focusing on preventative health care while treating illnesses.